-(514) 398-6800 | ssmu.ca | 3600 rue McTavish, Suite 1200, Montréal, QC, H3A 0G3
+(514) 398-6800 | $\underline{ssmu.ca}$ | 3600 rue McTavish, Suite 1200, Montréal, QC, H3A 0G3

-- 1. Furthermore, opposition to Zionism and/or Israel does not necessarily reflect specific anti-Jewish animus nor purposefully lead to antisemitic behaviours and conditions22. - 2.
+- As a general rule, fact-based criticism of Zionism, or nonviolent political action directed at the State of Israel and/or its policies should not, as such, be deemed inherently antisemitic. - Furthermore, opposition to Zionism and/or Israel does not necessarily reflect specific anti-Jewish animus nor purposefully lead to antisemitic behaviours and conditions22. - 2.
 It is not necessarily antisemitic to criticize or oppose Zionism (as with any other national movement) as a form of nationalism23 nor is it to promote a plurality of constitutional arrangements for Jews and Palestinians in the area between the Jordan River and the Mediterranean. - iii.
 Using accusations of antisemitism as a tool to suppress criticism of Israel is dangerous on many levels.
 It distracts attention from bona fide antisemitism, infringes on the principle of freedom of expression, and militates against constructive dialogue and debate among people with differing opinions. - iv.
 Bringing forward evidence-based criticism of Israel as a state-as with any other national entity-is similarly not prima facie antisemitic.
 This includes its government, institutions and founding principles.
-It also includes its policies and practices, domestic and abroad, such as the conduct of Israel in the West Bank and Gaza, the role Israel plays in the region, or any other way in which, as a state, it influences events in the world. - 1.
-For example, factual content conveyed in journalism, speech, or media using some or all of the words occupation, apartheid and genocide to describe fact-based, internationally recognized, and thoroughly documented actions of the Israeli government are not inherently antisemitic24. - v.
-Paying disproportionate attention to Israel and treating Israel differently than other countries is not prima facie proof of antisemitism25.
+It also includes its policies and practices, domestic and abroad, such as the conduct of Israel in the West Bank and Gaza, the role Israel plays in the region, or any other way in which, as a state, it influences events in the world. - For example, factual content conveyed in journalism, speech, or media using some or all of the words occupation, apartheid and genocide to describe fact-based, internationally recognized, and thoroughly documented actions of the Israeli government are not inherently antisemitic24.

 22 For example, someone might oppose the principle of nationalism or ethnonationalist ideology regardless of the country.
 Similarly, someone's personal or national experience may have been adversely affected by the creation of the State of Israel.
-These motivations or attitudes towards Israel and/or Zionism do not necessarily constitute antisemitic behaviour
+These motivations or attitudes towards Israel and/or Zionism do not necessarily constitute antisemitic behaviour.